eomereu/thirtydaysofpython/cheatSheet.md

 >>> "ab" * 2
 'abab'
 ```
-&nbsp;-&nbsp;Lists (called as arrays in other languages) in python are created with square brackets `[]`.
+- Lists (called as arrays in other languages) in python are created with square brackets `[]`.
 The items in a list don't have to be of same type,
 ```python
 my_list = [] #creating an empty list
 ["my first item"]
 ["my first item", "my second item", "true"] #this 'true' is a string ["my first item", "my second item", 52, True, False] #booleans in python start with capitalized letters
 ```
-&nbsp;-&nbsp;It is a much more better to use to stick with one usage along the code, for example using just single quotes `''` or double quotes `""` while handling strings.
+- It is a much more better to use to stick with one usage along the code, for example using just single quotes `''` or double quotes `""` while handling strings.
 It increases the readability and stability of the code.

-&nbsp;-&nbsp;List indexing starts from 0 in python.
+- List indexing starts from 0 in python.
 Also string indexing...
 ```python
 my_list = ["good job", "nice", "well done"]
 >>> my_list[0]